developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 The received data should be processed in a background thread so as not to block the UI thread.
 This can be done using Android's [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).
 Create the AsyncTask `AsyncDataUpdate` that takes [ScanDataCollection](/emdk-for-android/6-10/api/barcode/ScanDataCollection) that has the scanned data.
 The `doInBackground` method parses the barcode data and label type into strings, which are passed to the UI thread in the `onPostExecute` method of AsyncTask to populate.

-	As mentioned earlier we would call `read` method here in this callback so that the user can scan multiple barcodes.
+As referenced earlier, it's possible to call the `read()` method in this callback so that the user can scan multiple barcodes.

         :::java
         // Update the scan data on UI